contagon/handbook/handbook/26-temple-recommends.md

 ## 26.0 Introduction

-Entering the temple is a sacred privilege.
+Entering the house of the Lord is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.

-Church leaders make every effort to see that all who enter the temple are worthy to do so (see [Psalm 24:3–5](https://www.churchofjesuschrist.org/study/scriptures/ot/ps/24.3-5?lang=eng#p3)).
+Church leaders make every effort to see that all who enter the house of the Lord are worthy to do so (see [Psalm 24:3–5](https://www.churchofjesuschrist.org/study/scriptures/ot/ps/24.3-5?lang=eng#p3)).
 Authorized priesthood leaders conduct temple recommend interviews and issue temple recommends to members who answer the interview questions appropriately and sincerely (see [26.3](26-temple-recommends.md#263-general-guidelines-for-issuing-temple-recommends)).
-The Lord promises that if those who enter the temple are clean, His presence will be there (see [Doctrine and Covenants 97:15–16](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/97.15-16?lang=eng#p15)).
+The Lord promises that if those who enter His house are clean, His presence will be there (see [Doctrine and Covenants 97:15–16](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/97.15-16?lang=eng#p15)).

 Members must have a current temple recommend to enter a temple.
 Children younger than age 8 who are being sealed to their parents or observing the sealing of their siblings to their parents do not need a recommend (see [26.4.4](26-temple-recommends.md#2644-temple-recommends-for-sealing-living-children-to-parents)).